• Secluded Short Beach is a short stretch of the beach near Cape Meares

 Short Beach, as its name suggests, is a small stretch of sand tucked into a cove, located one mile south of Cape Meares and 1.3 miles north of Oceanside, a charming seaside community in Tillamook County.

-Access to the beach requires a 0.25-mile hike down and back up a staircase, built by local residents after several people were injured navigating the steep, slippery incline that once led to the shore.
+Access to the beach requires a 0.25-mile hike down and back up a staircase built by residents after several people were injured navigating the steep, slippery incline that once led to the shore.

-The beach spans roughly 900 yards along the coastline, though its name is believed to have nothing to do with its length.
-Some residents think the beach and the creek that flows into it were named after an early resident with the last name Short.
+The beach stretches for roughly 900 yards along the coastline, though its name is believed to have little to do with its size.
+Some locals believe the beach and the creek flowing into it were named after an early settler with the last name Short.

-Legend has it the beach was named after a local boy who disappeared in the early 20th century.
-Access from Short Beach or Tunnel Beach is dangerous, even at very low tides, as visitors can easily become trapped by the incoming tide.
+Local legend says the beach was named after a boy who disappeared there in the early 20th century.
+Reaching it from Short Beach or Tunnel Beach can be dangerous, even during very low tides, because visitors may become trapped by incoming water.

 Short Beach is renowned for its excellent rockhounding opportunities.
-The best time to collect minerals is during winter and spring, ideally just after high tide when the surf recedes.
-Collecting is straightforward, as many minerals lie exposed on the sand.
+The best time to collect minerals is during winter and spring, especially after high tide when the surf recedes, and fresh material is exposed.

-Bringing gem scoop can make collecting easier and more efficient.
-Minerals you may find include agate, jasper, calcite, petrified wood, quartz, and zeolites.
-Agates and jaspers are the most common and can be found along the entire beach.
+A gem scoop can make collecting easier and more efficient.
+Minerals commonly found here include agate, jasper, calcite, petrified wood, quartz, and zeolites.
+Agates and jaspers are the most common finds and occur along much of the beach.

-Many agates have abraded surfaces and appear dull, though some are small and clear.
-You may also find black, banded, carnelian, and enhydro agates, as well as zeolites such as mordenite, clinoptilolite, and heulandite, along with golden calcite rhombs.
+Many agates have abraded surfaces and appear dull, though some are small and translucent.
+Rockhounds may also find black, banded, carnelian, and enhydro agates, along with zeolites such as mordenite, clinoptilolite, and heulandite.
+Golden calcite rhombs are occasionally found as well.

-Jaspers typically occur in yellow, red, green, gray, or brown and larger specimens are often attached to basaltic rocks, requiring a geology pick or hammer to extract.
+Jaspers typically occur in yellow, red, green, gray, and brown shades.
+Larger specimens are often attached to basalt and may require tools to extract.

-The seaside cliffs contain marine fossils, but they can be unstable and prone to collapse.
-Surface collecting of loose pieces is preferred—there's no need to damage the cliffs, as many specimens can be found on the ground.
+The seaside cliffs contain marine fossils, but the cliffs can be unstable and prone to collapse.
+Surface collecting loose material is preferred, as many specimens can be found on the ground without damaging the cliffs.

 Camping, Lodging & Vacation Rentals